 On the other hand, OGE has advised that the WAG exception may apply to more diverse gatherings focused on broader issues than the sponsor's own products.
-In OGE 06 x 7, for example, we indicated that an agency may authorize attendance conference, co-sponsored by a contractor and a university, that would not focus on a particular company's own products and services but rather on IT security threats generally. latter example also included speakers from academia, industry and government.
-Note, however, that if an employee has official duties related to a particular contractor, there must be a the written determination that agency's interest in the attendance will outweigh any concern employee's that the employee may be improperly influenced.
+In OGE 06 x 7, for example, we indicated that an agency may authorize attendance at conference, co-sponsored by a contractor and a university, that would not focus on a particular company's own products and services but rather on IT security threats generally. latter example also included speakers from academia, industry and government.
+Note, however, that if an employee has official duties related to a particular contractor, there must be a that agency's written determination interest the in the employee's attendance will outweigh any concern that employee may be improperly influenced.